mynodebtc/mynode_docs/docs/intro/getting-started.md

   </figure>
 </center>

 Next, the device will begin syncing the Bitcoin Blockchain!
 This process can take 6+ days, depending on your device and your network bandwidth.
-The myNode web interface will show you the current status of synchronization.
+The MyNode web interface will show you the current status of synchronization.
 Once the initial sync is completed, the device will automatically stay synchronized with the Bitcoin network and display the main application page.

 <center>
   <figure>